ClarenceKuo/traffic-sign-classifier/README.md

 ### Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?

-All the pixels of training images are coverted to floating number range from 0~1.
+All the pixels of training images are coverted to floating number range from 0~1 using the following equation.
-$$

 ![eq1](https://bit.ly/39C7S4c)
-$$

 This step will recenter the mean and deviation of the data to almost 0.